giuliovv/giuliovv/README.md

 ___
 <p align="center">
-I'm a Data Engineer at Amazon and Automation and Control Systems Engineering MSc student at Politecnico di Milano.
+I'm a Data Engineer at Amazon and a Control Systems Engineering MSc student at Politecnico di Milano.
 </p>

 &nbsp;